vitessio/website/content/en/docs/reference/features/global-routing.md

 ERROR 1105 (HY000): table product not found
 ```

-With default keyspace set, the queries can be routed to other keyspace by specifying the table qualifier.
+With a default keyspace set, the queries can be routed to other keyspaces by specifying the table qualifier.
 ```sql
 mysql> use customer
 Reading table information for completion of table and column names